Growing up I was always smaller than most other kids.

 I knew the training would be tough – and not knowing any better – I lifted more weights.

-Somehow I passed the test and got a spot at BUDS.
+Somehow I passed the test and got a spot at BUDS training in Coronado.

-But when it came time for a 4 mile test run – I put on my game face and F$%&d shit up.
+But when it came time for a 4 mile test run – I put on my game face and got the work done.
+I knew that if I did not pass the 4 mile run then I would be disqualified from the course.

 I made every single obstacle course, swim and run time.
 Barely.